fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Allah also returned his family as He said,  `We gave to him his family, and the like of them with them.` (Qur’an 21:84) It is said that Allah brought his children back to life.
 Some others said that Allah gave him other people in place of those who had died, wherein in the Hereafter, Allah will gather them all together.
 As regards the part of the verse, `A mercy from Us,` (Qur’an 21:83-84) it means that We removed his hardships and cured him from whatever he had as a mercy and grace from Us.
 The end of the verse, "And a reminder to worshippers" means that what happened to Ayyub is a reminder and a lesson for all those who are put to trial concerning their bodies, wealth, and family.
 All such people should take the example of Prophet of Allah, Ayyub, who was tried by Allah with something that was greater than what others would be inflicted with and despite that, he was patient and had hope that Allah would cure him from that.

 Ayyub lived in the Roman land for a further seventy years after his affliction.
 He preached to them the religion of Monotheism, One God.
-However, they later changed the religion of Ibraheem after his death.
+However, they later changed the religion of Ibrahim after his death.

 Allah said: